lextm/jekyll-theme-chirpy/_posts/2010-5-2-dockpanel-suite-tip-5-we-can-go-mono.md

 I now happily see the applications run fine on Mono (well, one infinite loop issue needs to be worked around though).
 So do you plan to use such a lite version?

 The lite version of source code is available here, http://code.google.com/p/sharpsnmplib/source/browse/#hg%2FWinFormsUI.
-You can check out the entire WinFormsUI folder and analyze it to see what changes I’ve made.
+You can check out the entire WinFormsUI folder and analyze it to see what changes I've made.

 ![img-description](/images/dps-mono.png)
 _Figure 1: DockPanel Suite on Mono._